kdineshreddy009/MultiClientSingleSocket/README.md

 # How to run & test:

-- Pull this to local with command line(assuming you have git command line utility is installed)
+- Pull this to local with command line(assuming you have git command-line utility installed)

         git clone https://github.com/kdineshreddy009/MultiClientSingleSocket.git